 Deciduous, Trees, Decorative fruit or berries

-Small trees native to eastern Asia noted for large, loose clusters of yellow flowers followed by fat, papery fruit capsules resembling little Japanese lanterns.
+Small trees native to eastern Asia noted for large, loose clusters of yellow flowers followed by fat, papery fruit capsules that resemble little Japanese lanterns.
 Capsules are used in both fresh and dried arrangements.
 Good patio, lawn, or street trees.
 Very adaptable to different soils as long as drainage is fairly good.
 Control self-sown seedlings.

-To 20–35 ft. tall, 25–40 ft. wide.
+Grows to 20–35 ft. tall and 25–40 ft. wide.
 Open branching, giving slight shade.
-Leaves to 15 in. l...
+Leaves ar...

 Native to North America, Asia, Europe.
 Clumps of narrow dark green leaves grow to 1–2 ft. tall a...

 Only 1 in. tall, spreading to 3 ft.
 The cylindrical leaves turn red in fall and winter, green up again...